The Highlights of 100

-"The Highlights of 100" is an hour-long, two-part episode of the NBC sitcom Seinfeld.
-This is the 14th and 15th episodes for the sixth season, and the 100th and 101st overall episode.
-It aired on February 2, 1995.
-It is a clip show with no new content apart from a 50 second long intro by Jerry Seinfeld.
+"The Highlights of 100" is the 14th and 15th episode of the sixth season of the American sitcom Seinfeld, and the 100th and 101st episode overall.
+Written by Peter Mehlman and directed by Andy Ackerman, the episode originally aired on NBC on February 2, 1995.
+The episode is a clip show to celebrate the series' 100th episode with no new content apart from a 50-second-long intro by Jerry Seinfeld.
 In syndication, it airs as two separate episodes of 30 minutes each, with a second intro at the beginning of the second episode.
 This is the first episode in the series not to open with a stand-up routine.

-"The Highlights of 100" was the first Seinfeld episode available on home video, released on VHS in 1995.
+"The Highlights of 100" was the first Seinfeld episode available on home video, released on VHS in 1995 by food company General Mills.